HakkaBon/d-properties/README.md

 #D-Properties
-Yet another D-language implementation of properties, but this time as tuples.
+Yet another D-language implementation of properties, but this time using tuples.

 #Install